 Danny Sullivan from Google has emphasized that older content can still hold considerable SEO value if it maintains high quality.
 This means you should update and refine outdated articles to make sure they provide accurate and detailed information.

-If you come across redundant or thin content, consider merging it with related posts to create more valuable, in-depth pieces.
+If you come across redundant or thin contentLow-quality content that offers little value to users., consider merging it with related posts to create more valuable, in-depth pieces.
 Consolidating relevant articles can enhance topical relevance and user experience, aligning with Google's standards.

 However, if a page is beyond improvement and contributes no value, deleting it could be necessary.
 By following these best practices, you'll align your efforts with Google's guidelines, enhancing your site's performance and SEO outcomes.